 SYNTHESIZERS, WORKSTATIONS AND ARRANGER KEYBOARDS

 Synthesizers (or simply "synths") are a different beast altogether.
 They vary wildly between themselves, in looks, size and sounds - and some don't even feature typical black & white keyboard keys!
-Check the pic above, showing three popular models: Roland Jupiter 50, Korg MS20 Mini, and Korg Volca Keys.
+Some extremely popular models such as the Arturia MatrixBrute Analogue Synthesizer, Korg MS20 Mini, and Korg Volca Keys are widely regarded as some of the best ever created and we definitely recommend them in this piano and keyboard buying guide.

 They may or may not have realistic piano sounds - and often they don't, as this is not their main thing!
 Digital Pianos - stage or home - were created primarily as credible substitutes for traditional pianos and vintage organs.
 But no one really ever buys a synthesizer for "piano sounds".